ddreakford/dai-ct-appium-os-java/src/test/java/optionalCapabilities/automotiveProjection/README.md

 This project contains a test for the automotive projection capability using Appium and OpenCV.

-Test example was created for automotive with "800x480" screen size and Google Maps application. images on resources folder where taken from that screen, if you are using a different screen size you should take images from your screen.
+Test example was created for automotive with "800x480" screen size and Google Maps application. images on resources folder were taken from that screen, if you are using a different screen size you should take images from your screen.

 ## Prerequisites
 - Appium